Nervous (Gavin James song): "Nervous (The Ooh Song)"

-In 2016, the Irish music producer, radio and club DJ Mark McCabe remixed the song.
+In 2016, Irish music producer, radio and club DJ Mark McCabe remixed the song.
 Retitled "Nervous (The Ooh Song) (Mark McCabe Remix)", it was released in June 2016 and found renewed international chart success, charting in Belgium and Sweden.
-A separate music video distinct from the original was released with the remix.
+A separate music video distinct from the original was released for the remix.
 The new video was directed by Raja Virdi and edited by Dylan Holmes Williams.